-For those new to languages, it may sound like a daunting task to become fluent in any language in 3 months, let alone such a complicated language like German.
+For those new to languages, it may sound like a daunting task to become fluent in any language in 3 months, let alone such a complicated language as German.
 Nonetheless, Adriana can tell you from experience that it’s definitely possible!
-The recipe for success is similar for learning any foreign language: goal setting, sticking to practice habits, and spending time with native speakers.
+The recipe for success is similar to learning any foreign language: goal setting, sticking to practice habits and spending time with native speakers.

-So, how does one actually take on the seemingly monumental task of learning German in just 3 months?
+So, how does one actually take on the seemingly monumental task of learning German fast within 3 months?
 Adriana provided a few of her top learning tips to help make things feel more manageable.

 A big part of learning is your own mindset.
-If you want to successfully complete a 3 month German language learning programme like Lingoda Sprint, it’s important to stick with the belief that you can do it.
-Maybe your teacher corrects you a few times during class, or you speak with someone in German in your daily life and you have to repeat yourself, because they don’t understand.
+If you want to successfully complete a 3-month German language learning program like Lingoda Sprint, it’s important to stick with the belief that you can do it.
+Maybe your teacher corrects you a few times during class, or you speak with someone in German in your daily life and you have to repeat yourself because they don’t understand.
 Maybe you mix up words completely or don’t pronounce something right.

 What I will be plainly upfront about is that these mistakes are entirely part of the learning process.
 Instead of getting bogged down by them, use them as a motivator to keep learning.
 Don’t take things personally.
 And a piece of advice that always helped me: even Germans themselves make mistakes when speaking their own native language!

 For many German learners, their milestones are often based on CEFR levels.
 CEFR stands for the Common European Framework of Reference for Languages and is split into categories from A1 (beginner) up to C2 (native speaker or similar).
-Classes within the Lingoda Marathon are based on these CEFR levels to help place you in the adequate learning environment.
+Classes with Lingoda are based on these CEFR levels to help place you in an adequate learning environment.
 If your goal is to become fluent, many students choose C1 as their goal, because C2 is quite difficult to reach when learning a foreign language.

 Structure learning around the best methods for you